-In 1928, Huey Long ran again for Louisiana governor, campaigning with the slogan, “Every man a king, but no one wears a crown,” a phrase adopted from populist hero William Jennings Bryan.
+In 1928, Huey Long ran again for Louisiana governor, campaigning with the slogan, “Every man a king,” a phrase adopted from populist hero William Jennings Bryan.
 Huey’s revolutionary campaign and victory toppled the corrupt political establishment that had ruled since the French.
 Louisiana — and its politics — would never be the same.

 Louisiana was run by the New Orleans-based political establishment, called the “Old Regulars,” who exercised total control of state government through the legislature and a network of local sheriffs and “courthouse rings.”
 These “machine politicians” enjoyed a mutually beneficial relationship with the wealthy planter class and large corporations and utilities, who were given free reign to profit off the state in return for their support.